Glossary

 Overcurrent

-A situation where a larger than intended electric current exists through a conductor, leading to excessive generation of heat, and the risk of fire or damage to equipment.
+A situation where a larger than intended electric current exits through a conductor, leading to excessive generation of heat, and the risk of fire or damage to equipment.

 Overload